-Photographic Story Glen Canyon National Recreation Area, Arizona – As I inched closer and closer to the edge of the cliff, Niki started yelling at me saying, “No photograph is worth your life!”
-She was a nervous wreck the entire time we were there.
-The problem is that in order to get the whole river at the bottom of the canyon in the photograph I had to get to the edge.
-Photographers with digital cameras were actually laying down and hanging their camera out over the edge.
-It wasn’t an easy or safe way to photograph, but it sure was beautiful.
+Photographic Story There is an amazing view of the Colorado River wrapping itself around Horseshoe Bend in Glen Canyon that I was eager to capture.
+This geological masterpiece is an example of what happens when water follows the path of least resistance.
+As I worked on getting the best angle, Niki was a nervous wreck.
+The problem was that in order to get the whole river at the bottom of the canyon in the photograph, I had to get to the edge.
+As I inched closer and closer to the edge of the cliff, Niki started yelling at me, saying, “No photograph is worth your life!”
+It wasn’t easy, but it sure was beautiful.
 Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
 After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
-The limited edition photograph is then mounted and matted to current archival standards.
+The limited-edition photograph is then mounted and matted to current archival standards.
 This is a limited edition series and each photograph is numbered.